 How to make homemade refrigerator pickles with no sugar:

-All you need to do is make a spice mix with the ingredients listed below, add the fresh cucumbers to a jar either speared, circles, disks, sandwich slices or how ever you like it.
+All you need to do is make a spice mix with the ingredients listed below, add the fresh cucumbers to a jar with either speared, circles, disks, sandwich slices or how ever you like it.
 Then fill the rest of the jar with a vinegar and water mix.

 Be sure to use either Kosher or canning salt, since regular table salt makes the brine cloudy.